Sow annual flowers now for a spectacular display of colour and beauty later in the summer.

 Annual flowers are brilliant value as they are unfussy, and just as happy in the ground or roomy pots.
 They need a sunny spot but don’t mind poor soil and in fact grow better without extra fertiliser.
 You can sow them straight into damp soil any time from now until the end of June for cutting flowers for the house, to fill gaps in your borders, or just to fill your garden with beauty for months on end.

-You’ll find a mouthwatering selection on our seed racks here at the garden centre in Hemlington right now, from stately sky-blue cornflowers and vibrantly colourful rudbeckia to jolly poached egg plants and delicate love-in-a-mist.
+You’ll find a mouthwatering selection on our seed racks here at the garden centre in Hemlington and Middlesbrough right now, from stately sky-blue cornflowers and vibrantly colourful rudbeckia to jolly poached egg plants and delicate love-in-a-mist.
 Pick your favourites, then select a spot in your garden to fill with colour all summer long.

 If you’re growing your flowers for cutting, sowing them in neat rows makes it easier to get to them to snip the stems.
 To display in a bed, scatter them or sow in patches.
 If you sow in rows within the patch, you’ll find it easier to distinguish your annual flower seedlings from rogue weeds that come up in between.